ShoiraTa/shoirata/README.md

 :heart: Programming | :black_heart: Travelling | :blue_heart: Coffee

 I am a full time student at Microverse, learning Full Stack Web Development.
 I like  collaborating with others to build digital solutions that solve real-world problems.
-I'm  a Design Thinking facilitator and a Creative Technologist.

 - 🌱 I’m currently learning Ruby | Full Stack Web development | UX & UI design
 - 💬 Ask me about anything.
 I will try to help you as much as I can.
-- ⚡ Quote: The purpose of our lives is to be happy.
+- ⚡ Quote: The purpose of our lives is to be happy :heart:

 <br/>